o3de/o3de.org/content/docs/user-guide/editor/viewport/viewport-interaction-model-reference-space-model.md

 + Holding **Alt** changes the manipulator to have _individual_ influence, as opposed to the default _group_ influence.
 + You can access custom reference spaces by moving the manipulator (press and hold **Ctrl** and then choose and drag the manipulator) or picking a target entity as a reference space (press hold **Ctrl** and **Alt** and click a target entity).

-The Viewport Interaction Model simplifies the mental model for you and doesn't require you to keep track manually of the last space (local or world) that you were using.
+The Viewport Interaction Model simplifies the mental model for you by not requiring you to manually track the last local or world space that you were using.
 You can specify a target and define that target as custom reference spaces.
 This new reference space model covers any arbitrary transformation.

 ## Switching Between Local and World Space